-Lecturers: Marliese Uhrig-Homburg, Walter Credit points (CP): 3 Hours per week: 2 Term: Sommersemester Level: 3 Teaching language: Deutsch Part of the modules: F2 (Finance) [WI4BWLFBV2] (S. 21), F2&F3 (Finance) [WI4BWLFBV3] (S. 22)
+Lecturers: Marliese Uhrig-Homburg, Walter Credit points (CP): 3 Hours per week: 2

+Part of the modules: F2 (Finance) [WI4BWLFBV2] (S. 24), F2&F3 (Finance) [WI4BWLFBV3] (S. 25)

 The objective of this course is to become familiar with the basics of investment decisions on international markets and to manage foreign exchange risks.